Top Breastfeeding Positions For Mom and Baby

 2. How Many Times Should You Breastfeed a Baby?

 Babies will show signs of hunger and demand breastfeeding as and when they are hungry.
 They will stop taking the feed when they are full.
 Babies fall asleep or are drowsy once they have enough milk and are satiated.
-Ideally, it is okay to breastfeed your baby around 8-12 times within 24 hours.
+You can breastfeed the baby when they show signs of hunger.

 3. How Long to Keep The Newborn Upright After Feeding?

 Generally, you should keep your baby upright for at least 10 minutes after feeding or until your baby has burped.
-Burping your baby will ensure that there are no air locked inside your baby’s time during feeding.
-This process also ensures that there are no digestion related issues in the baby.
-You can talk to your baby’s pediatrician on the right ways to burp the baby.
+Burping your baby will ensure that there is no air locked inside your baby’s time during feeding.
+This process also ensures that there are no digestion-related issues in the baby.
+You can talk to your baby’s pediatrician about the right ways to burp the baby.

 Read Also: 7 Signs Your Baby Is Getting Enough Breast Milk